mfarahani31/StockManagement/README.md

 # StockManagement
 ===============================================

-REST Application which manages the product stock in an E-Shop
+A simple REST Application which manages the product stock in an E-Shop

-Conditions:

-* Fill free to use any Framework and Database
-* The Application must be based on multitier architecture
-* All services must be covered by unit tests
-* All functions must be documented
-* Use Lambda expressions where possible
-* Push the completed project to github, gitlab or bitbucket

-Requirements:

 * The Product has a predefined initial stock of 100
 * Ask the whole product information